danielphiri/myyshop/README.md

 # MyyShop iOS App

-The MyyShop iOS App is a simplified demo showcasing my implementation approach for developing an iOS app for MyyShop (https://www.myyshop.com).
+The MyyShop iOS App is a simplified demo showcasing my implementation approach for developing an iOS app for [MyyShop](https://www.myyshop.com).
 This project is primarily implemented using SwiftUI, with navigation handled using UIKit.

 ## About MyyShop